Damien-Shoemake/readme-seymour-readme/README.md

 # Description:

-- This project generates README.md files by destructuring objects, utilizing node.js and inquirer.
+- This project generates README.md files by destructuring objects, utilizing node.js and utilizing inquirer.
 - This project was designed and built to learn npm, node.js, and coding from the terminal in a more effective way.

 <br>